vekatze/neut/book/src/noetic-optimization.md

 ## A Possible Alternative: The ST Monadic Approach

 Some (including me) might find the above restriction rather ad-hoc.
-There actually exists an alternative, more general appoarch.
+Indeed, there exists an alternative, more general approach.
 The approach essentially uses the ST monad; Every noetic type is now of the form `&s A`, where the `s` corresponds to the `s` in `STRef s a`.

 In this approach, `let-on` would internally use `runST: (forall s.
 ST s a) -> a` to ensure that the result doesn't depend on noetic values.
 Also, in this approach, the whole language will be made pure so that we can track every use of `!e` and `case`.
 This approach will be a variation of [Monadic State: Axiomatization and Type Safety](https://dl.acm.org/doi/abs/10.1145/258949.258970), or [Monadic Regions](https://dl.acm.org/doi/abs/10.1145/1016848.1016867).

-Then, why Neut didn't take this more general way?
+Then, why Neut didn't take this more general approach?
 This is because the virtue of all these noetic stuff lies in making our experience with certain fragments of the language better.
-Yes, we can make the language pure and change the formulation of noemata into `&s A`, but pursuing local generality here by complicating the whole language goes against the purpose of the optimization.
+Yes, we can make the language pure and change the formulation of noemata into `&s A`, but pursuing local generality here by modifying the whole language will go against the purpose of the optimization.

-The language is already baked and frosted.
+The language is already well-generalized.
 Noetic optimization is gold leaf for the cake.